The debate continues on about which are better–prime lenses or zoom. Which lens is “best” will really depend on the type of photography you do.

 Barrel distortion is when the field of the view from a lens is bigger than the camera sensor and needs to be squeezed in to fit.
 It creates curved lines at the edge of the frame.
 It’s very common at small focal lengths and in wide-angle lenses.

-Pincushion distortion is the opposite of barrel distortion: the lines curve out from the centre.
+Pincushion distortion is the opposite of barrel distortion: the lines curve out from the center.
 This happens when the field of view is smaller than the sensor, appearing to stretch to fit.
 This is very common in zoom lenses.

 However, know that despite these challenges, lenses contain compensatory elements.
 Distortion is, for the most part, a simple fix in a post-processing program like Lightroom.

-Colour fringing is also known as “chromatic aberration“.
+Color fringing is also known as “chromatic aberration“.
 This is when you see green or purple color fringing at edges of high contrast.

 Vignetting occurs when you use large aperture on the wide-angle end.
 It gives you a dark effect in the corner of your images.
 These effects tend to be less noticeable in prime lenses.